Menu

 • PayZone: plugin available on the PayZone website or GitHub

-• CIH Pay: plugin provided directly by CIH Bank upon contract opening
+• CIH Pay: plugin provided directly by CIH Bank upon contract activation

 Shopify in Morocco

-• Moroccan integrators offer custom solutions to connect CMI or PayZone to Shopify via third-party gateways
+• Moroccan integrators offer custom solutions to connect CMI or PayZone to Shopify via third-party gateway bridges

-• Youcan is a Moroccan e-commerce alternative that includes native local payment integration
+• Youcan is a Moroccan e-commerce platform that includes native local payment integration — worth considering if Shopify’s payment limitations create too much friction for your business

 3D Secure: Mandatory in Morocco

-All transactions on Moroccan gateways go through 3D Secure — the SMS or banking notification verification step.
-This is a Bank Al-Maghrib (BAM) requirement and protects both merchant and buyer against fraud.
+All transactions on Moroccan payment gateways go through the 3D Secure protocol — the SMS or banking app verification step that appears after a customer enters their card details.
+This is a Bank Al-Maghrib (BAM) requirement and protects both the merchant and the buyer against fraud and unauthorized transactions.

 • ☐ Business legally registered (RC, auto-entrepreneur, SARL…)